 Risks Evaluation and Prioritization

 Risks and emerging risks are assessed based on severity and likelihood.
-For active risks this evaluation is complemented by assessing the control level for risks and the velocity for emerging risks.
+For active risks this evaluation is complemented by assessing the level of control.
+For emerging risks, the evaluation includes assessing the velocity.

 Active risks are then classified into four categories: vigilance, surveillance, watch list, and control adapted.
 Emerging risks are prioritized by the Executive Committee based on Risk Committee recommendations.